gody10/MyProjects/VHDL/ReadMe.md

-# In this course I had to create various projects in VHDL
+# In this course I had create a simple CPU in VHDL